 Ryan Nix Glenn

-Ryan is responsible for the strategic development and implementation of Atlanta History Center’s brand and product marketing initiatives.
+Ryan is responsible for the strategic development and implementation of Atlanta History Center’s design and marketing initiatives.
 Prior to joining the team, Ryan worked as a designer for Son&Sons, the agency that executed the Atlanta History Center rebrand in 2016, creating brand identities, marketing campaigns, and strategic communications for nonprofit organizations and for-profit companies alike.
-Ryan holds a Master of Fine Arts in Graphic Design from Savannah College of Art and Design and a Bachelor of Arts in Communications and Rhetoric Studies from Oglethorpe University.
-She has received awards from Graphic Design USA, AIGA, and SEMC for her work.
+Ryan holds a Master of Fine Arts in Graphic Design from Savannah College of Art and Design and a Bachelor of Arts in Communications and Rhetoric Studies.

 Email | 404.814.4094